btdex/btdex/README.md

 Check the [releases](https://github.com/btdex/btdex/releases) and get the latest one.

+### Running on Windows
+Just download the `btdex-version.exe` [latest release](https://github.com/btdex/btdex/releases) and copy it to a folder you have write rights (it will create a file named `config.properties` with your account details).
+Double click on `btdex-version.exe` to start the application.

+### Running on Linux
+Just download the `btdex-all-version.jar` [latest release](https://github.com/btdex/btdex/releases) and copy it to a folder you have write rights (it will create a file named `config.properties` with your account details).
+Run this jar file with Java 8 or more recent (the `xdg-utils` package is required to open your browser when necessary):

+`java -jar btdex-all-version.jar`

 ## Compile from source

-Clone this repository code and run the gradle build:
+Clone this repository code and run the gradle build (requires Java 8 to build):

 `$ ./gradlew shadowJar`

-This will result on the following file (runnable with Java 8 or more recent):
+This will result on the following file:

 `build/libs/btdex-all.jar`